anup-moitra/md102-intune-virtual-company-lab/01-identity-and-groups/users-and-groups.md

 ## Enterprise Reflection

 In production, identity and group design should be planned before any Intune deployment begins.
-A well-structured group strategy lets administrators:

-- Pilot policies safely before broad rollout
-- Separate user-based and device-based assignments cleanly
-- Reuse the same groups across apps, compliance, configuration, and security policies
+A well-structured group strategy lets administrators pilot policies safely before broad rollout, separate user-based and device-based assignments cleanly, and reuse the same groups across apps, compliance, configuration, and security policies.
-- Troubleshoot targeting issues more quickly

 The pattern used here — start with a pilot group, validate, then expand — is the same approach used in real enterprise Intune deployments.